jgm/lunamark/README.markdown

 Lunamark is a lua library for conversion between markup formats.
-Currently markdown is the only supported input format, and HTML and LaTeX are the only supported output formats.
+Currently markdown is the only supported input format, and HTML, LaTeX and ConTeXt are the only supported output formats.
 But lunamark's modular architecture makes it easy to add new parsers and writers.
 Parsers are written using a PEG grammar.